 Students complete up to two years (60 credits) of transferable coursework in a science-based diploma program at Yukon College (such as Northern Science-ENCS Stream, or Renewable Resources Management) or at another institution before applying to transfer into the University of Alberta B.Sc.
 ENCS program for years three and four.

-Students planning to apply to transfer to the ENCS program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed in the Recommended courses for first and second year students interested in the BSc/ENCS document.
+Students planning to apply to transfer to the ENCS program from a diploma program at Yukon College should complete a minimum of 24 credits (8 courses) from the core and/or elective courses listed here (Recommended Courses for First and Second Year of B.Sc. in Northern ENCS).

 Students applying from other post-secondary institutions should contact the ENCS Program Advisor about transfer credit options.

 Students must also meet the entrance requirements of the Faculty of Agricultural, Life, and Environmental Sciences at the University of Alberta, including:

 Application deadlines: March 1st for September admission; November 15th for January admission

 To apply for admission:

 - Contact a ENCS Program Advisor to discuss your program options.
 The Advisor will conduct a preliminary assessment of your completed coursework and unofficial transcripts to ensure that you are eligible to apply.

 - Once the advisor has confirmed that you are eligible to apply, you will submit an application by going to the U of Alberta undergraduate admissions page and clicking on the Start Application button for the appropriate term.
 Please note the following details when filling out the application, the Faculty being applied to is Agricultural, Life, and Environmental Sciences (ALES), the Program is Environmental and Conservation Sciences (or just ENCS), and the Major is Northern Systems.
 U of Alberta application fees apply.